rubinius/rubinius/web/doc/en/memory-system/object-layout.markdown

 usage and speed.

-What the Rubinius compiler actually does is that it tracks all the instance variables it sees for a Module or Class during compilation.
+What the Rubinius compiler actually does is that it tracks all the instance variables it sees for a `Module` or `Class` during compilation.
-Each of those variables it encounters is stored in the given Module or Class, as can be seen in this code snippet.
+Each of those variables it encounters is stored in the given `Module` or `Class`, as can be seen in this code snippet.

 {% highlight ruby %}
 class Foo